celiaberon/sabatini-glm-workflow/README.md

 All necessary packages listed in requirements.txt and are pip installable!

 ## Jupyter Notebooks
-There are two notebooks within this repository: gridSearch and fitGLM.
+There are three notebooks within this repository: gridSearch_CPU, gridSearch_GPU, and fitGLM.
-* The gridSearch notebook is used to find the best parameters and will help you select the best regression model for your data using GridSearchCV.
+* The gridSearch notebooks are used to find the best parameters and will help you select the best regression model for your data.
+They have been optimized for use with sklearn (gridSearch_CPU) and pytorch (gridSearch_GPU).
 * The fitGLM notebook is used to fit the model for known parameters and/or searching through a small list of different parameters.
+There is also a validation step included in this notebook.

 Both notebooks are similar and have many of the same elements.
 They will output a project directory with the necessary files to continue your analysis and plot some figures for visualization.